-Example 8A: An onerous contract
+Example 8 An onerous contract

-An enterprise operates profitably from a factory that it has leased under an operating lease.
-During December 2000 the enterprise relocates its operations to a new factory.
+An entity operates profitably from a factory that it has leased under an operating lease.
+During December 20X0 the entity relocates its operations to a new factory.
 The lease on the old factory continues for the next four years, it cannot be cancelled and the factory cannot be re-let to another user.